vutran/os-fonts/README.md

 ### getFontsInDirectory(dir)

-Retrieve all font files in the given directory.
+Returns a `Promise` with paths to all fonts in the given directory.

 #### dir